rog2054/votearr/README.md

 After the user has been selected, the media voting page will load.

-This page shows the Title of the media, an image of the media (if available), and the 3 voting buttons
+This page shows the Title of the media, an image of the media (if available), and the 3 voting buttons Media items are shown in a random order (rather than alphabetically for example) to keep things interesting.

 ![screenshot](/screenshots/vote_buttons.png)

+Any items a user votes as *Decide Later* will be skipped from future voting shown to them *until* they have voted on all other unvoted media items.
+Once they have voted on every item once these Decide Later voted items will then become available again to be randomly re-presented furthur voting choices to be made.

+At any point the user may close the page and return at another time.
+Voting made so far will be saved, and voting will resume with a newly randomly presented media item.

 ### Viewing voting status